programminghistorian/jekyll/lessons/applied-archival-downloading-with-wget.md

 are a few URLs that include a letter in the name of the .jpeg ('s126a.v.jpg' or 's126b.v.jpg' for example).
 This is going to happen from time to time when downloading from archives, so do not be surprised if you miss a page or two during an automated download.

+Note that a potential workaround could include using regular expressions to make more complicated queries if appropriate (for more, see the [Understanding Regular Expressions](http://programminghistorian.org/lessons/understanding-regular-expressions) lesson).

 Let's run the script and Wget command once more: